 In the majority of cases, the Company collateralizes its investments by obtaining a first priority security interest in a portfolio company's assets, which may include its intellectual property.
 In other cases, the Company may obtain a negative pledge covering a company's intellectual property.
-As of March 31, 2021, approximately 82.7% of the Company's debt investments at fair value were in a senior secured first lien position, with 44.4% secured by a first priority security in all of the assets of the portfolio company, including its intellectual property, 29.0% secured by a first priority security in all of the assets of the portfolio company and the portfolio company was prohibited from pledging or encumbering its intellectual property, 0.5% of the Company's debt investments at fair value were in a first lien "last-out" senior secured position with a security interest in all of the assets of the portfolio company, whereby the "last-out" loans will be subordinated to the "first-out" portion of the unitranche loan in a liquidation, sale or other disposition.
-Another 16.2% of the Company's debt investments at fair value were secured by a second priority security interest in the portfolio company's assets, and 1.1% were unsecured.
+As of June 30, 2021, approximately 82.1% of the Company's debt investments at fair value were in a senior secured first lien position, with 46.4% secured by a first priority security in all of the assets of the portfolio company, including its intellectual property, 28.6% secured by a first priority security in all of the assets of the portfolio company was prohibited from pledging or encumbering its intellectual property, 0.5% of the Company's debt investments at fair value were senior secured by the equipment of the portfolio company and 6.6% of the Company's debt investments at fair value were in a first lien "last-out" senior secured position with a security interest in all of the assets of the portfolio company, whereby the "last-out" loans will be subordinated to the "first-out" portion of the unitranche loan in a liquidation, sale or other disposition.
+Another 16.7% of the Company's debt investments at fair value were secured by a second priority security interest in the portfolio company's assets, and 1.2% were unsecured.

-As of December 31, 2020, approximately 84.2% of the Company's debt investments at fair value were in a senior secured first lien position, with 43.5% secured by a first priority security in all of the assets of the portfolio company, including its intellectual property, 31.0% secured by a first priority security in all of the assets of the portfolio company and the portfolio company was prohibited from pledging or encumbering its intellectual property, 0.6% of the Company's debt investments at fair value were in a first lien "last-out" senior secured position with security interest in all of the assets of the portfolio company, and 9.1% of the Company's debt investments at fair value were in a first lien "last-out" senior secured position with security interest in all of the assets of the portfolio company, whereby the "last-out" loans will be subordinated to the "first-out" portion of the unitranche loan in a liquidation, sale or other disposition.
+As of December 31, 2020, approximately 84.2% of the Company's debt investments at fair value were in a senior secured first lien position, with 43.5% secured by a first priority security in all of the assets of the portfolio company, including its intellectual property, 31.0% secured by a first priority security in all of the assets of the portfolio company and the portfolio company was prohibited from pledging or encumbering its intellectual property, 0.6% of the Company's debt investments at fair value were senior secured by the equipment of the portfolio company, and 9.1% of the Company's debt investments at fair value were in a first lien "last-out" senior secured position with security interest in all of the assets of the portfolio company, whereby the "last-out" loans will be subordinated to the "first-out" portion of the unitranche loan in a liquidation, sale or other disposition.
 Another 15.1% of the Company's debt investments at fair value were secured by a second priority security interest in the portfolio company's assets, and 0.7% were unsecured.